 On 18 May 2017, the super-urgent and urgent lung allocation schemes were introduced, allowing for prioritisation of the sickest patients awaiting a lung transplant.
 Prior to this, lung only patients had no access to a national priority list.
 Heart-lung patients have access to urgent transplants through the heart allocation scheme.
 The number of lung only transplants by urgency status in the latest financial year (2017/2018) is shown by centre in Figure 11.7, and for heart-lung transplants in Figure 11.8.
 In 2017/2018, there were 46 urgent lung only transplants, ranging from 5 at Birmingham and Harefield to 18 at Newcastle.
-There were 5 super-urgent lung only transplants in 2017/2018, 5 were urgent transplants and 2 were super-urgent (outwith policy).
+There were 5 super-urgent lung only transplants in the year, performed by Birmingham and Harefield.
+Of the 12 heart-lung transplants in 2017/2018, 5 were urgent transplants and 2 were super-urgent (outwith policy).